 As a record executive do you agree with band reunions?

 It’s not for me to judge.
 It’s down to musicians when and how they want to reform.
 I cannot pass judgment on this.
 As far as Gentle Giant is concerned, I think that it would certainly hurt some kind of legacy.
 We are different people, we have moved on.
 When you close a page in a history book, you can’t re-write it.
 We are 30 years older and we don’t look the same and don’t sound the same.
 Maybe we would sound better, but it wouldn’t be the same.
 The memories of something which is good, bad or indifferent, are eternally stamped for anyone who knows the group.
 Somethings that are good I hope, should remain just that -great souvenirs.
-To see five old guys who can play their instruments but probably will less nimblness and cannot run around the stage to be the lasting effect.
-I think the lasting effect and legacy was when we stopped.
-Because it was the right time to finish and not continue and not say: “Let’s do it for the money”.
+To see five old guys who can play their instruments but probably with less nimbleness and cannot run around the stage would shatter any legacy or lasting memory It was the right time to close the chapter and for us not continue and not say: “Let’s do it for the money”.
 One thing that Gentle Giant never did and I am absolutely categorical about this was “do it for the money”.
 It was “do it for the music”.
 Always.

 Reginald Dwight who later adopted the stage name Elton John was briefly the keyboardist of your pre-Gentle Giant band, Simon Dupree & the Big Sound.
 How was it like to be in the same band with Elton John?